Srz97/deforestation/README.md

 * The member images were used with the permission of their owners.
 All covers were taken from the websites.
 I have credited [pexels](https://www.pexels.com/)

-# Features

-The website is comprised of three pages, three of which are accessible from the navigation menu (Current Situation, Solutions page & form page).

 # General Features on Each Page

+* The website is comprised of three pages, three of which are accessible from the navigation menu (Current Situation, Solutions page & form page).

 * All Pages on the website have: